tarunchy/GAIAppAgent.O/README.md

 ## Configuration
 - **Health Check URL**: The health check URL should return a JSON response with the required attributes.
-- **Log Analysis**: The agent sends the last 100 lines of logs to OpenAI API to detect issues.
+- **Log Analysis**: The agent sends the last 100 lines of logs to LLM API API to detect issues.
 - **ServiceNow**: Configure ServiceNow API credentials in `config.py`.
 - **Notifications**: Configure email and Microsoft Teams notification details in `config.py`.